dani3l0/librusik/README.md

 🌙 Dark theme

+🔔 Custom Notification Center (does not send PUSH notifications, but has most important events listed with details from last 21 days)

 🍪 Cookies (you won't be logged out each time you close the browser)

 🧹 Grades cleanup (removes subjects without grades from Grades page)